 The program has been developed to train gynecologic oncologists who will be leaders in patient care, research, surgical expertise, innovative cancer therapies, and education.
 We intend to accomplish this by training fellows in the comprehensive management of gynecologic malignancies and research.
 We believe that strong mentorship is the best way to assure success of our fellows and therefore we will pair them with both research and clinical mentors.

-The fellowship is based primarily at the University of Washington Medical Center (UWMC) and Seattle Cancer Care Alliance (SCCA), and includes rotations at Swedish Medical Center (SMC).
-UWMC is a 450-bed hospital providing tertiary care for the Pacific Northwest region.
+The fellowship is based primarily at the University of Washington Medical Center (UWMC) and Fred Hutchinson Cancer Center (FHCC), and includes rotations at both the UWMC Montlake and UWMC Northwest campuses.
+UWMC Montlake is a 570-bed hospital providing tertiary care for the Pacific Northwest region.
 It is a major clinical resource for high-risk obstetrics, neonatology, gynecologic oncology, urogynecology, assisted reproductive endocrinology, infectious diseases, genetics, and breast cancer.
+UWMC Northwest is a 281-bed hospital, and provides additional opportunity for training in minimally invasive surgery and outpatient management.

-SCCA is an alliance between UWMC, Fred Hutchinson Cancer Research Center (FHCRC), and Children's Hospital and Regional Medical Center (CHRMC).
-The SCCA provides comprehensive cancer care for the Northwest region.
+The SCCA Fred Hutchinson Cancer Center provides comprehensive cancer care for the Northwest region and is in an alliance between UWMC Children's Hospital and Regional Medical Center (CHMC).
 FHCRC and UWMC are designated as an NCI Comprehensive Cancer Center.
 As part of this consortium, there is a dedicated gynecologic cancer research program.

-The UW provides office space, computers, and secretarial, library, medical illustration and graphics support for the fellows.
+The UW provides office space, computers, and administrative graphics support for the fellows.
+UW fellows will have access to the Health Science Library resources.

 At all times fellows will adhere to an 80-hour work week.